erikdao/sparse-detector/README.md

 ### May 8, 2022
 - We still have the problem that `alpha` in entmax is not learnable in our implementation.
 It might just be that we need to train for much more epochs to see the difference.
 Also it's better to have a complete logging infra with `alpha` to really see how it's learned.
+- While debugging, we've realised that if we set the `decoder_act` to `softmax` and run the training pipeline, the `CE loss` and `cardinality_error` are different than the softmax baseline experiment we had previously.
+This is suspicious and calls for a thorough investigation.

 ### April 30, 2022
 - While waiting for better solution with debugging `alpha`, we'll run some hyparam search for sparsemax.
 Starting with queries = 256 (instead of 100)